Paul-Lecander/Election_Analysis/README.md

 - The winner of the election was:
     - Candidate Diana DeGette, who recived 73.8% of the vote and 272,892 number of votes

+### Election-Audit Summary

+  This script could be used in the future for other elections, even if more candidates or votes were added.
+To accommodate for different formatting (i.e. candidate names and counties switching columns) of CSV files, the "row" in line 48 and 51 would need to be changed accordingly.